 - Early on: Unfortunately, babies’ sleep cycles aren’t always aligned with their growth needs yet.
 In the early weeks, if babies are sleeping through feeding times, there’s a good chance their healthcare providers will recommend waking them to feed, at least until they’ve gotten back to their birth weight.
 Some healthcare providers recommend only waking babies to feed during the day, and allowing them to feed on-demand at night, especially after the first few days or weeks of life.
 Others recommend waking babies to feed on a regular schedule, around the clock, if they’re not waking and demanding food on their own.
-It really depends on how much the individual baby weighed at birth, how much weight a child has lost, and any specific health concerns that might affect her.
+It really depends on how much the individual baby weighed at birth, how much weight a child has lost, and any specific health concerns that might affect them.

-- If she is losing weight: Babies are generally great self-regulators who know better than any doctor how much food and sleep they need, but there are times when their instincts are off and, even after those first few weeks, they might not be getting all the nutrients they need.
+- If they are losing weight: Babies are generally great self-regulators who know better than any doctor how much food and sleep they need, but there are times when their instincts are off and, even after those first few weeks, they might not be getting all the nutrients they need.
 If a healthcare provider is concerned that a baby isn’t growing at a healthy rate, he or she might recommend a feeding schedule to bring that weight and growth-rate up, even if it means interrupting sleep to do it.

 - During illness: Another time when it might be important to wake a sleeping baby to feed, even after those first few weeks, is during an illness.
 Illnesses can increase the need for fluids, and while sleep is extremely important for healing, so is making sure they aren't getting dehydrated, and that they are getting any medication they might have been prescribed on schedule.